Skip to main content

 What Are the Potential Risks and Side Effects?

 The principle of working with the body’s natural systems makes peptide therapy generally well-tolerated, especially when compared to the direct administration of synthetic HGH.
-However, stimulating the GH axis is a powerful intervention, and potential risks and must be carefully considered and managed.
+However, stimulating the GH axis is a powerful intervention, and potential risks and side effects must be carefully considered and managed.
 The most common side effects are often dose-dependent and related to the physiological actions of elevated GH and IGF-1 levels.

 The primary risks of peptide therapy are directly related to the physiological effects of elevated growth hormone, such as fluid retention and changes in insulin sensitivity.